 What is the Permissions Policy header

 This allows you to have fine-grained control over which browser functions your site can use.
-There are a lot of directives that can be controlled with the Permission Policy header.
-For an extensive overview of all directives see this list by Mozilla.
+There are many directives that can be controlled with the Permission Policy header, you will find a description of each feature at the bottom of this article, under “Descriptions per directive”.
+For an extensive overview of all directives, refer to this list by Mozilla.

 Each directive can have one of these three values:

 - * (this feature is allowed for your entire site, including external iFrames)

 - self (this feature is allowed for content coming from your own domain, blocking this feature for external iFrames)

 - none (this feature is not allowed on your site at all)

 How to use the Permissions Policy header generator

 You can find the Permissions Header policy settings in the Premium tab from your Really Simple SSL Dashboard (Settings -> SSL -> Premium).
 To enable the Permission Policy header, enable the ‘Permissions Policy‘ option.